 In terms of Swiss mountain villages, Zermatt is probably the ultimate destination.
-And its representative landmark is Matterhorn, which can also be found on the packaging of Toblerone chocolate.
-There is something quite unique and notable about Matterhorn.
+Its representative landmark is Matterhorn, which can also be found on the packaging of Toblerone chocolate.
+There is something unique and notable about Matterhorn.

 However, going to Zermatt comes at a price and the price can be quite high.
 For anyone looking for other alternatives beyond Zermatt, we provide a list below.
 Whatever your reason may be for looking for another village similar to Zermatt, whether it’s due to the budget or to see something new, we hope you will find this list quite useful.

 In no particular order, here are the top alternatives to Zermatt:

 The best alternative to Zermatt is Verbier.
 Verbier used to be a farming village in the municipality of Bagnes, Valais.
 After the connecting road to Verbier was built, it started to change dramatically.
 In 1949, the first ski lift was added.
 Afterward, around 90 more followed.

 Why is Verbier a good alternative to Zermatt?

 Associated with the 4 Vallées ski area, Verbier is Switzerland’s largest ski area.
 In terms of size, it exceeds Zermatt.
 410 km of runs ensure that everyone – from the expert to the beginner – can find a slope to suit his or her skill level.

 Besides on-piste skiing, there are also many off-piste opportunities.
 Verbier is a premier backcountry ski resort, known worldwide.
 Verbier is known for steep slopes, varied conditions, and resort culture.